abdelrahman-tarek-0/we.sdk/README.md

 const main = async (number, password) => {
    try {
-      const WeCachedApi = new WeCachedApi({
+      const weCachedApi = new WeCachedApi({
          customer: {
             number: number,
             password: password,
          },
-         CashProvider: CacheProviderInFile, // or CacheProviderInMemory
+         CacheProvider: CacheProviderInFile, // or CacheProviderInMemory
-         cashPath: './cash.json', // only needed if you are using CacheProviderInFile
+         cachePath: './cache.json', // only needed if you are using CacheProviderInFile
          ttlInMs: {
-            session: 3.5 * 60 * 60 * 1000, // 3.5 hours before the session expires in the cash
+            session: 3.5 * 60 * 60 * 1000, // 3.5 hours before the session expires
             balance: 10 * 60 * 1000, // 10 minutes before the balance expires
             freeUnit: 10 * 60 * 1000, // 10 minutes before the freeUnit expires
          },